n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

     !!! note "Date and time in n8n" n8n uses Luxon to work with date and time, and also provides two variables for convenience: `$now` and `$today`.
 For more information, refer to [Expressions > Luxon](/code-examples/expressions/luxon/).

+7. Close the **Edit Expression** modal to return to the NASA node.
-7. You can now check that the node is working and returning the expected date: select **Execute node** to run the node manually. n8n calls the NASA API and displays details of solar flares in the past seven days in the **OUTPUT** section.
+8. You can now check that the node is working and returning the expected date: select **Execute node** to run the node manually. n8n calls the NASA API and displays details of solar flares in the past seven days in the **OUTPUT** section.
+9. Close the NASA node to return to the workflow canvas.

 ## Step five: Add logic with the If node